mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_quantities_and_units_library.md

-This paper is authored by not only the [@MP-UNITS] library developers but also by the authors of other actively maintained similar libraries on the market and other active members of the C++ physical quantities and units community who have worked on this subject for many years.
+This paper is authored by not only the [@MP-UNITS] library developers but also by the authors of other actively maintained similar libraries on the market and other active members of the C++ quantities and units community who have worked on this subject for many years.
 We join our forces to say with one voice that we deeply care about standardizing such features as a part of the C++ Standard Library.
 Based on our long and broad experience in the subject, we agree that the interfaces we will provide in the upcoming proposals are